Creating a vision for the future of mobile trading

 Testing sessions fell into one of two categories.
 The first happened early and often.
 We guerilla tested concepts as much as possible internally, recruiting IG dealers to validate technical concepts.
 The second focused on client's personal trading habits and preferences.
 These were organised in batches at key stages of the project.

-In both cases we needed a way of recording the sessions.
+In both cases, we needed a way of recording the sessions.
 As mentioned, this was a first for IG, so considerable time was spent developing a robust testing setup that could be used both in the office and remotely.

 For the later stages of testing we used Framer prototypes to plug into the trading API, pulling in live market data and user details such as positions, balances and watchlists.
 This level of detail, again, was new ground for IG and required the input from several teams.